Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Implementation

 \subsubsection{Simulation}

-Initially, we use the user's click events on the input model(s) as a starting state for the simulation process.
-The system navigates through each logic operator within the circuit network, computing the output for each operator based on its typology through the utilization of predefined logical functions.
-A dictionary structure is employed to efficiently archive and retrieve the signal states of logic operators along with their ports, facilitating the system's rapid response and update to the circuit logic.
-Furthermore, a list is systematically curated to sequentially archive the components within the circuit and the pathways of signal propagation, enabling signal processing according to the circuit's design sequence.
-Given the asynchronous nature of signal propagation, a specialized queue was devised to ensure the accurate sequence of signal transmission across logic operators, thereby mirroring the dynamic signal alterations observed in actual circuits.
-The output model(s) will display a qualitative animation when activated.
+The simulation process begins with the user's click events on the input model.
+The system navigates through each logic operator in the circuit network, computing the output based on predefined operator logical functions.
+A dictionary stores and retrieves the signal states of each operators.
+Additionally, a list is created to archive circuit components and signal propagation pathways, ensuring signal processing follows the circuit's design sequence.
+To handle the asynchronous nature of signal propagation, a specialized queue ensures accurate signal transmission order across operators, simulating dynamic changes.
+The output model will then display an animation upon activation.